thanasisn/SDR_enhancement_LAP/article/article.md

 (Figure\nobreakspace{}\ref{fig:relative-month-occurrences}), these months behave differently for the ECE events, suggesting that the cumulus clouds that usually cause enhancements of irradiance are incapable to produce extreme events, possibly because of their size and structure, in conjunction with the smaller SZAs in the summer.
+In contrast, during winter the Sun is lower in the sky and clouds are frequently less dense allowing a large fraction of radiation to be scattered forward and enhance the irradiance at the surface.
+These conclusions are based on manual inspection of many sky-camera images during the summer and winter periods.
+An automated procedure of checking the sky-camera images for such events would greatly improve our ability to classify the CE and ECE events and help in the attribution of the causes of the events.

 In general, the fraction of ECE events during the year is very small, well below
 $0.1\,\%$ of the data, therefore on average it would not affect the production of